rnnh/bioinfo-notebook/docs/samtools.md

 [![asciicast](https://asciinema.org/a/U1Flwg3EljOfI1Sx77h8PvuNf.svg)](https://asciinema.org/a/U1Flwg3EljOfI1Sx77h8PvuNf?autoplay=1)

-## Simulating short reads using `samtools wgsim`
+## Simulating short reads using `wgsim`

-`wgsim` is a `samtools` program that can simulate short sequencing reads from a reference genome.
+`wgsim` is a SAMtools program that can simulate short sequencing reads from a reference genome.
 This is useful for creating FASTQ files to practice with.

 ```